pip-services/pip-services-docs/content/en/getting_started/your_first_microservice/_index.md

 }
 ```

-Next, we’ll need to register the REST operations that we’ll be using in the class’s Register method.
-In this microservice, we’ll only be needing to implement a single GET command: “/greeting”.
-This command receives a “name” parameter, calls the controller’s “greeting” method, and returns the generated result to the client.
+Next, we'll need to register the REST operations that we'll be using in the class's Register method.
+In this microservice, we'll only be needing to implement a single GET command: "/greeting".
+This command receives a "name" parameter, calls the controller's "greeting" method, and returns the generated result to the client.

 ```go
 func (c *HelloWorldRestService) greeting(res http.ResponseWriter, req *http.Request) {